thorve/OpenTicket/DesignDoc/RMA.md

 Type of impact for the defective part and the following replacement work.
 If the outage would be complete, intermittent or possible.

-`impact_type:enum value:"If this impact is primary or secondary for a planned maintenance." enumerations: ['COMPLETE_OUTAGE', 'POSSIBLE_OUTAGE', 'INTERMITTENT_OUTAGE']`
+`service_impact_type:enum value:"If this impact is primary or secondary for a planned maintenance." enumerations: ['COMPLETE_OUTAGE', 'POSSIBLE_OUTAGE', 'INTERMITTENT_OUTAGE']`

 #### service_impact_satus

 Status of the work.

-`impact_satus:enum value:"Status of the impact." enumerations: [SCHEDULED, IN_PROGRESS, COMPLETED, CANCELED] `
+`service_impact_satus:enum value:"Status of the impact." enumerations: [SCHEDULED, IN_PROGRESS, COMPLETED, CANCELED] `

 #### service_impacts_related